-In German, the same word, Beruf, means both “calling” and “profession”.
+In German, the same word, Beruf, means both “vocation” and “profession.”

-It is the same for us: working for the Organisations is a calling.
+This is also the case for us: working for the Works is a vocation.

-When we say that one starts work at the Foundations more out of calling than profession, we mean that all collaborators must know, share and make the purpose, the charisma of the Organisation their own.
+When we say that in Foundations people come to work out of vocation before they come to work, we mean that all collaborators must know, share and make their own the purpose, the charism of the Work.

-That is why anyone who works for the Organisations is an Educator: this is the role, no matter what the job.
-Because being able to identify with the charisma of the Organisations means, inevitably, considering it a benchmark for our own human needs, and proposing it to anyone we may encounter.
-Proposing it not with a speech, of course, but by the way you approach any aspect of your job.
+Therefore, anyone who works for the Works is an Educator: that is the role, whatever his or her task.
+For to identify oneself with the charism of the Work means, inevitably, to consider it as a benchmark for one’s own human needs, and to propose it to anyone one encounters.
+To propose it not with a speech, of course, but by the way one approaches any aspect of one’s task.

-In a word, we might say that we are all educators because we are all seriously engaged with the questions that move life forward.
+Synthetically, we could say that we are all educators because we are all seriously engaged with the questions that move life.

 The mystery of human existence lies not just in staying alive, but in knowing what we are living for.